 - Higher energy bills

-- Greater and faster wear and tear of your air conditioning system
+- Greater and faster wear and tear of your air

 This list is not exhaustive, and there are many other problems that can arise from a short cycling AC, especially if the problem is left unresolved for a week or more.
 Don’t let this happen to you.
 Instead, call in the professionals right away.